Do Pedestrians Have the Right of Way in New York?

 Sometimes all the caution in the world can’t stop a pedestrian-vehicle accident from occurring.
-When that happens, it’s essential to talk to a skilled New York personal injury lawyer as soon as possible.
+When that happens, it’s essential to talk to a skilled personal injury lawyer as soon as possible.
 Here’s why:

 - To maximize your chances of receiving a fair settlement: Working with a law firm tells insurers and negligent drivers that you’re serious about getting every penny of the compensation you deserve.

 - To give you much-needed peace of mind: Knowing that a seasoned legal professional in on your side will help you to focus on your recovery and rehabilitation.